timothy-storageos/tutorials/resize/020-create-stateful-set.md

 `kubectl create -f statefulset.yaml`{{execute}}

-You should now be able to view the newly-created PVC (further fields to the right are truncated):
+You should now be able to view the newly-created PVC (you will see further fields to the right that are truncated in the output shown below):

 `kubectl get pvc`{{execute}}